 The DIY Plans section on Synthesis that was called “By The Way” has now found its new home at MechanicalElements.com.

 Over the years Synthesis has created several plan sets for trailers, shop tools and other cool products, then published the plans online as do-it-yourself projects.
 For many years they were in a section of this website called “Buy The Way”.
 Hundreds of things from these plans are now in use around the world.

 Most of the plans come from our projects with roots in things we want or need for ourselves.
 A great example is discussed in the Case Study for a Twin Torsion Walking Beam Suspension -Part 1 & Part 2, and another Case Study in Tiny House Trailer Design.
 Both show the Engineering Design and Product Development Processes in action.
 Now blueprints from these and many other projects are in the shop and ready for you.
 Join the many that make these items and have them in use all over.

 Example: Mobile Gantry Crane

 A few years ago, we needed a small, movable gantry crane — something that was high enough to work under, yet something that could easily be taken down, put in the truck, transported, and reassembled quickly on site.
 It needed to be compact when disassembled, yet strong enough to lift a vehicle.
 The disassembled pieces needed to be appropriate for one person to lift and move around.
-The crane had to be mobile (on wheels), but for safety, it had to sit down tight when a load was applied.
+The crane is mobile (on wheels), but for safety, it sits down tight when a load is there.
 (You don’t want a big load rolling away on its own!)